lgreski/practicalmachinelearning/index.md

 ![](index_files/figure-html/plotErr-1.png)

 The relative importance of the variables is illustrated by the following variable importance plot.
-The six most important variables include `num_window`, `roll_belt`, `yaw_belt`, `roll_forearm`, `magnet_drumbell_x`, and ``pitch_belt`, each of which decreases the mean node impurity by at least 600, whereas the remaining variables decrease node impurity by 350 or less, using the summed and normalized Gini Coefficient.
-See [Dinsdale and Edwards - 2015](https://dinsdalelab.sdsu.edu/metag.stats/code/randomforest.html) for additional background on the Gini Coefficient in the randomForest variable importance.
+The six most important variables include `num_window`, `roll_belt`, `yaw_belt`, `roll_forearm`, `magnet_drumbell_x`, and `pitch_belt`, each of which decreases the mean node impurity by at least 600, whereas the remaining variables decrease node impurity by 350 or less, using the summed and normalized Gini Coefficient.
+See [Dinsdale and Edwards \(2015\)](https://dinsdalelab.sdsu.edu/metag.stats/code/randomforest.html) for additional background on the Gini Coefficient in the random forest variable importance.

 ![](index_files/figure-html/varImp-1.png)

 ### Expected Out of Sample Error

-Given the accuracy level achieved in the training data set, we expect the out of sample error rate to be less than 1%, giving us a 0.87 probability that we will correctly classify all of the validation cases.
+Given the accuracy level achieved via cross-validation of the model against multiple folds of the training data set, we expect the out of sample error rate to be less than 1%.
+Therefore, we estimate a 0.87 probability that we will correctly classify all 20 of the validation cases.

 ## Results

-The results for our random forest were excellent, with an OOB estimate of error rate at 0.55% When we apply the model to the test data set that we held out of of the model building steps, we find that the model accurately predicts 99.45% of the test cases, incorrectly classifying 43 of the 7,846 observations.
+The results from our random forest model were excellent.
+Applying the model to the test data set that we held out of of the model building steps, we find that the model accurately predicts 99.45% of the test cases, incorrectly classifying only 43 of the 7,846 observations.
+The error rate for the test data set is only 0.55%, giving us a .9 probability that the model would correctly classify all 20 validation cases.

 Finally, our accuracy at predicting the 20 cases in the validation data set was 100%.
 All in all, a good effort for our first attempt at a random forest.

 ## Appendix

+Note that a run of the Microsoft Word word counter on the narrative text in this report (counting text before the start of the Appendix section) results in a count of 1,309 words, well under the 2,000 word limit for the report.